Back to Blogs

 The choice between temporary support solutions and complete migration to Dynamics 365 depends on your organization’s circumstances, timeline, and strategic objectives.

-• You need 12-24 months to plan and execute a migration.
+• You need 12 to 24 months to plan and execute a migration.

 • Budget constraints require a phased approach.